-Bvlgari Daniel Roth Grande Lune automatic watch offers unrivaled accuracy of its moonphase complication.
-Although now coming with an appended brand name of the Italian fashion and jewelry house, the watch offers the familiar shape and dial decor and is still powered by the same Frederic Piguet Lepine-type hand-wound movement that was modified and decorated in-house.
+The self-winding Bvlgari Daniel Roth Grande Lune (ref.
+101845) offers unrivaled accuracy of its moon phase complication.
+Although now coming with an appended brand name of the Italian fashion and jewelry house, the Grande Lune delivers the familiar shape and dial decor and is still powered by the same Frederic Piguet Lepine-type hand-wound movement that was modified and decorated in-house.

-The new Bvlgari Daniel Roth Grande Lune is not so new.
-In fact, it is a re-edition of the gorgeous Daniel Roth Athys Moon 2134 timepiece that was first revealed in 2009.
+The new Grande Lune is not so new.
+It is a re-edition of the gorgeous Daniel Roth Athys Moon 2134 timepiece that was first revealed in 2009.

-After the Daniel Roth brand was ultimately absorbed and digested by Bvlgari, the Italian-based jewelry network started to churn out “facelifted” versions of the already existing watches created by the Swiss watchmaker.
+After the Daniel Roth brand was ultimately absorbed and digested by Bvlgari, the Italian-based jewelry network started to churn out “facelifted” versions of the existing models created by the Swiss brand.

-Being technically identical to the Athys Moon 2134, the refreshed model features different styling of its dial, which, giving Bvlgari’s designers their due, is simply gorgeous.
+Being mechanically identical to the aforementioned Athys Moon 2134, the refreshed model features different styling of its dial, which, giving Bvlgari’s designers their due, is simply gorgeous.

 The new version looks a lot less cluttered with only one Roman numeral left on its split-level dial.
 The latter features white-lacquered and black gold satin-brushed surfaces that provide supreme background for the 18-carat rose gold coated hands and hour markers.

-Of course, there is a great number of watches on the market –both affordable and ultra-luxury ones– that feature this not really useful, but very pleasant to look at function.
+Of course, there is plenty of watches on the market –both affordable and ultra-luxury ones– that feature this not especially useful, but very pleasant to look at function.

 However, most of them usually come equipped with rather simple add-on modules that are usually comprised of only two moving parts: the first wheel and pinion and a 59-toothed moon disk.

-To solve this problem, a number of serious watchmaking brands have introduced more sophisticated moonphase mechanisms with the moon disks equipped not with 59 but with whole 135 teeth increasing the complication’s accuracy from 32 months to 122 years.
+To solve this problem, several serious watchmaking brands have introduced more sophisticated moon-phase mechanisms with the moon disks equipped not with 59 but with whole 135 teeth increasing the complication’s accuracy from 32 months to 122 years.

-Among those, are the gorgeous Perrelet Big Central Moonphase, the massive Audemars Piguet Royal Oak Equation of Time, the futuristic De Bethune DB25 Moon Phase and the sophisticated Chopard L.U.C Lunar Big Date chronometer.
+Among those, are the gorgeous Perrelet Big Central Moonphase, massive Audemars Piguet Royal Oak Equation of Time, futuristic De Bethune DB25 Moon Phase, and the sophisticated Chopard L.U.C Lunar Big Date chronometer.

-To further step up accuracy of the watch, Daniel Roth has also added to the module an extra 7-toothed star.
-With this extra part the complication’s precision has been increased from 122 to 125 years, but that is probably overkill since I can’t imagine a watch that will keep on ticking without a single stop for such an extended period of time.
+To further step up the accuracy of the mechanism, Daniel Roth has also added to the module an extra 7-toothed star.
+With this extra part, the complication’s precision has been increased from 122 to 125 years, but that is overkill since I can’t imagine a watch that will keep on ticking without a single stop for such an extended time.